How to Read an Income Report from The Closing Docs

 2. Deposit History Data Analysis

 Our automated income verification report shows the outcome of deposit history data collected compared with monthly rent in order to derive a net income to rent multiplier.
-If an applicant meets the minimum threshold for this multiplier based on your business rules, the report will read: “Approve”.
-In the event the applicant does not meet the minimum threshold, the report will read: “Decline”.
+If an applicant meets the minimum threshold for this multiplier based on your business rules, the report will read: “above your threshold”.
+In the event the applicant does not meet the minimum threshold, the report will read: “below your threshold”.
 The default approval threshold is 2.5x net income to rent.

 To learn more about the benefits of using net income instead of gross income, click here.